AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 Since the time for Suno to generate music is relatively long, about 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
-After the client initiates the API request, the API will immediately return a result containing a `task_id` field, representing the current task ID.
-When the task is completed, the result of the generated music will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.
+After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
+When the task is completed, the result of the generated music will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, so that the task result can be associated by ID.

 Let's understand how to operate specifically through an example.

-First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, we use a public Webhook sample site https://webhook.site/, where you can open the site to get a Webhook URL, as shown in the image:
+First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own built HTTP server.
+For convenience in demonstration, a public Webhook sample website https://webhook.site/ is used.
+Opening this website will give you a Webhook URL, as shown in the figure:

 ![](https://cdn.acedata.cloud/fwfqin.png)

 Copy this URL, and it can be used as a Webhook.
 The sample here is https://webhook.site/03e60575-3d96-4132-b681-b713d78116e2.

-Next, we can set the `callback_url` field to the above Webhook URL and fill in the `prompt`, as shown in the image:
+Next, we can set the `callback_url` field to the above Webhook URL, while filling in the `prompt`, as shown in the figure:

 ![](https://cdn.acedata.cloud/x8xql1.png)